General scholarship guidelines

-Effective beginning the Fall 2016, all undergraduate students receiving MSU scholarships/waivers/discounts are required to submit the Free Application for Federal Student Aid (FAFSA) each year they are awarded an MSU scholarship.
+All undergraduate students receiving Murray State scholarships/waivers/discounts are required to submit the Free Application for Federal Student Aid (FAFSA) each year they are awarded a Murray State scholarship.
+International undergraduate students may be exempt from this requirement if they are not eligible for federal financial aid.

 Scholarships may be used only during regular academic semesters (fall/spring).
 Half the total award package of each current year will be equally divided between the two academic semesters.